gaclee3b/shared/README.md

 6. Disconnect the PCB
 7. Reconnect the PCB

-Use VIA to do the actual configuration.
+Use VIA/VIAL to do the actual configuration.

 ---